-Another Friday, another Carolina Blog where we look at the NC Best Places.
+Another Friday, another Carolina Report where we look at the Piedmont NC best places to live.

 Yep, we’re still in and around Charlotte NC but now we’re moving away from the west side of town.

-We’re headed over to the south side of Charlotte to visit the NC best places in this area.
+We’re headed over to the south side of Charlotte to visit the Piedmont NC best places to live small towns in this area.

-So far most of the NC Best Places we’ve looked at in the Charlotte area have amazingly similar stories.
+So far most of the NC best places to live we’ve looked at in the Charlotte area have amazingly similar stories.

-Former cotton mill towns with access to new and growing systems of rail lines.
-These NC Best Places are now benefiting from the growth of metropolitan Charlotte NC.
+Former cotton mill small towns with access to new and growing systems of rail lines.

 Yet they remain comfortable low cost alternatives to the big city.

-All true to a certain extent what I want you to know is that each one of these NC Best Places we visit is unique in its own right.
+All true to a certain extent.
+What I want you to know is that each one of these NC best places to live we visit is unique in its own right.

-Even though I can’t fully express the uniqueness of each NC Best Places here in, doesn’t make it less so.
+Even though I can’t fully express the uniqueness of each of the NC best places to live small towns and cities here, doesn’t make it less so.

-My hope is that you’ll make your short list from the NC Best Places I’ve visited and shared with you.
-Then you visit some of these places and see what I mean.
+My hope is that you’ll make your short list from the NC best places to live I’ve visited and shared with you.
+Then you’ll visit some of these NC best places small towns and cities and see what I mean.

 Believe me there are some true gems in this part of North Carolina.
 Okay, enough of my rambling.

-Let’s take a look at our first NC Best Places to live today!
+Let’s take a look at the first of our NC best places to live today!

-A nice suburban community that straddles the southeast side of the I-485 loop 10 miles from downtown Charlotte, the town of Matthews NC, population 27,198.
+A nice suburban community that straddles the southeast side of the I-485 loop 10 miles from downtown Charlotte.
+The town of Matthews NC, population 28,700.

 Once a small farming community and railroad stop, Matthews has become a relatively affluent suburban hideaway.

-It’s also a great example of how a lot of communities in this area have blended old and new aspects of their communities to make a highly desirable place to live.
+It’s also a great example of how a lot of small towns and cities in this area have blended old and new aspects of their communities to make a highly desirable NC best place to live.